Betsy Hassett

-Betsy Doon Hassett (born 4 August 1990) is a New Zealand professional footballer who plays as an attacking midfielder or a right winger for Stjarnan and the New Zealand national team.
-She has previously played for German side SC Sand, English club Manchester City, Amazon Grimstad in Norway, Werder Bremen in Germany's Frauen-Bundesliga, Dutch club Ajax and Icelandic clubs KR and Stjarnan.
+Betsy Doon Hassett (born 4 August 1990) is a New Zealand former professional footballer who played as an attacking midfielder or a right winger.
+She previously played for German side SC Sand, English club Manchester City, Amazon Grimstad in Norway, Werder Bremen in Germany's Frauen-Bundesliga, Dutch club Ajax and Icelandic clubs KR and Stjarnan.
 She represented New Zealand at the 2011 and 2015 FIFA Women's World Cup, as well as the 2012, 2016 and 2020 Summer Olympics.

 Early life

 Born in the Auckland suburb of Titirangi, Hassett began playing football at the age of four with her brothers.
 She was captain of Avondale College First XI Girls Football team in 2008 and led them to third place at the National Schools Tournament.

 College career

 Hassett attended the University of California, Berkeley where she played for the California Golden Bears from 2009 to 2012.
 Due to injuries, Hassett had limited playing time in her first year but in her second year she played in 15 games, starting 11 and was the sole Bear on the Pac-10 all-academic second team.
 During her junior year, she played in all 22 matches with 18 starts in the midfield.
 She was a Second-Team All-Pac-12 selection and Third Team NSCAA Scholar All-American.
 She was also named to the 2011 Pac-12 All-Academic team.
 As a senior, Hassett started in nineteen of the twenty regular season games.
 From her central mid-field position she scored 6 goals and assisted on 5 goals.
 She was one of only two California players earning highest All Pac-12 honours by being named to the All-Pac-12 First Team.